cammclean182/love-harley/content/home/homepage.md

 ## Meet Harley

-Harley is a 3 year pointer cross born in South Africa.
+Harley is a 3 year pointer cross ridgeback cross lab mixture born in South Africa.

 She was rescued at 3 weeks old from a township just outside of Cape Town and after adopting her we have raised her up like one of our children.